 Extension cords and other flexible cords are also an electrical hazard when used improperly.
 They are used widely for power tools and are more susceptible to damage than fixed wiring because they are exposed, flexible, and unsecured.
 Normal wear and tear can expose wires creating the risk for shocks, burns, and fire.
 Cords can be damaged by the edges of a window or door, from being fastened or stapled, or abraded by other materials.
 A cord connector laying on wet surfaces can leak electric current, creating a danger to anyone who picks it up.

 There are many safety measures that employers can use to prevent electrocution accidents.
-OSHA has many safety guidelines, one of which is a list by voltage of safe distances to be maintained from overhead power lines.
+OSHA has many safety guidelines, one of which is a list by the voltage of safe distances to be maintained from overhead power lines.
 The higher the voltage, the greater the distance.
 Additionally:

 Employers should also:

-When electrical accidents are not fatal, they can cause severe injuries that have long lasting effects and require substantial medical care and rehabilitation.
+When electrical accidents are not fatal, they can cause severe injuries that have long-lasting effects and require substantial medical care and rehabilitation.
 An experienced attorney can help injured victims of electrical accidents recover compensation for medical treatment and lost wages.

 At Gross & Kenny, LLP, we have been helping injured workers for more than 20 years.
 If you have suffered injuries in a work-related electrical accident, let us help you obtain the benefits you deserve.
 Call us today at 267-589-0090, or contact us online to schedule your free consultation with one of our Philadelphia Workers’ Compensation lawyers.